Camp4 is fully reader supported. We may earn a small commission from qualifying purchases through our links at no additional cost to you. Learn More.

 Inside the tent, a gear storage area has been added and this will even allow you to hang your lamp.
 The lamp should be ideal for late nights when you are searching for something.
 This reinforced storage area will keep everything dry and it does feature a decent waterproof rating, but we still won’t recommend it for the icy mountains of the Arctic.

 As with most of the tents we have on this list, the addition of the rain fly is great for wet weather and it keeps the water sailing off the tent at a fair distance to keep it from peering through the bottom.
-However, it does take somewhat water if you have to rely on the tent in rainy conditions for a little too long and this is frustrating without a tent footprint.
+However, it does take somewhat water if you have to rely on the tent in rainy conditions for a little too long and this is frustrating without a 1 person tent footprint.